natl/fractaldna/docs/source/index.rst

 FractalDNA
 ==========

+FractalDNA is a Python package to make DNA geometries that can be joined together like jigsaw puzzles.
+Both simple, sections of DNA and Solenoidal DNA can be built.

-Documentation is divided into three main sections, focused on :doc:`building DNA models <dna_models>`, high level structure models, and explaining examples.
+Documentation is divided into three main sections, focused on :doc:`building DNA models <dna_models>`, :doc:`high level structure models <structure_models>`, and explaining :doc:`examples <examples>`.

 .. toctree::
    :maxdepth: 1